 - Attorney/Client – The attorney “must act in complete fairness, loyalty and fidelity in each representation of and dealing with clients,” according to the U.S. Supreme Court.

-If you are concerned that you suffered a breach of fiduciary duty, contact a civil law attorney at Burg Simpson Arizona by calling 602-777-7000 or fill out our FREE CASE EVALUATION form here.
+If you are concerned that you suffered a breach of fiduciary duty, contact an experienced civil law attorney at Burg Simpson Arizona to discuss matters of your case by calling 602-777-7000 or fill out our FREE CASE EVALUATION form here.

 In Arizona, to file a claim for a breach of fiduciary duty, the aggrieved party must establish: